flying-swallow/tatfi/README.md

 ## Status

 `tatfi` is pretty much complete as a port.
-It is possible to build a rasterizer or a shaper on top of `tatfi`, especially now many of the bugs were fixed.
-Future work of this library will be mostly keeping up with Zig releaes and bug fixes.
+It is possible to build a rasterizer or a shaper on top of `tatfi`.
+Future work of this library will be mostly keeping up with Zig releaes.

-All `ttf_parser` tests are ported.
-Note that even sp, the crate depended on `rustybuzz` (and from there, the `HarfBuzz` test suite), for testing.
+Many `ttf_parser` tests are ported (used to be all before a recent change in maintainership).
+Even so, the crate depended on `rustybuzz` (and from there, the `HarfBuzz` test suite), for testing.
 Without actual real use of this library it is not possible to test exhaustively.

+As of Aug 6th, 2026, I do not plan on backporting bugfixes and tests from `ttf-parser` any more.
+The new maintainers are seemingly very active with long walls of text.
+If you find any bugs in real usage, please send them my way with a test case.

 You can see the API surface on `main.zig`.
 If you'd like to help, please see any of the following topics.